OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Alternatively, you can follow the following steps manually in order to achieve the same result:

-- Mae the /system partition writable, which is only possible on a rooted device.
-Instructions on how to [root](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05b-Basic-Security_Testing.md#connecting-to-an-android-virtual-device-avd-as-root) your device can be found later in this chapter.
+- Make the /system partition writable, which is only possible on a rooted device.
 Run the 'mount' command to make sure the /system is writable: `mount -o rw,remount /system`.
 If this command fails, try running the following command 'mount -o rw,remount -t ext4 /system'
 - Prepare the proxy's CA certificates to match system certificates format.
 Export the proxy's certificates in `der` format (this is the default format in Burp Suite) then run the following commands:
 ```shell
 $ openssl x509 -inform DER -in cacert.der -out cacert.pem